-- f) Exemption for out-commuters near the boundary this has been raised as an issue in broader public discourse since the consultation, but was not a theme heard strongly in response to the public survey: out of a total of c.145,000 comments, c.1500 comments were received saying the STZ charge shouldn't apply to people leaving the zone.
+- Charity volunteers: the consultation already suggested that there would be an exemption for charity vehicles such as minibuses and vans used for trips, transport or deliveries.
+It would be possible to consider how a charity might also have some allowance for volunteers to use their personal vehicles to support the work of the charity.
+Again, future work would need to consider whether and how this could be defined, administered and enforced.
+This is likely to come at high administrative cost and may be difficult to define fairly.
+Additionally, or alternatively, if the hours of the charge were to be reduced then people who volunteer may move around during non-charging times.
+Joint Assembly members were supportive of exploring this, but expressed concerns about how this could be defined and delivered in practice. - Exemption for out-commuters near the boundary this has been raised as an issue in broader public discourse since the consultation, but was not a theme heard strongly in response to the public survey: out of a total of c.145,000 comments, c.1500 comments were received saving the STZ charge shouldn't apply to people leaving the zone.
 There are some who live towards the edge of the proposed zone and work outside of it who feel it unfair that they would be liable for a charge for driving a relatively short distance out of the zone in the opposite direction to peak hour traffic.
 The counter argument would be that all vehicles on the road contribute to traffic in and around the strategic road network and the key junctions such as Milton Interchange or the M11 and A14 junctions on which all car trips take up capacity irrespective of direction.
 Just as investment in public transport services and infrastructure would give those commuting into the zone a viable alternative for out-commuting, those services would run in two directions, and it would also be easier to commute out of the zone for work with greater investment proposed by the scheme.
-Further work would consider this in more detail, but it is likely to be challenging to define an exemption or discount for out-commuters that is fair and enforceable without being administratively costly and complex. - 5.10 For any potential changes to the proposals, the next step would be to carry out an assessment of potential impacts in terms of: - the extent to which they address consultation feedback - overall scheme objectives (traffic reduction; improvements to public transport; improvements to walking, cycling and wheeling etc) - · operational complexity and enforceability - costs and revenues - equalities, social and distributional impacts - deliverability.
+Further work would consider this in more detail, but it is likely to be challenging to define an exemption or discount for outcommuters that is fair and enforceable without being administratively costly and complex.
+Joint Assembly members recognised that this was an issue of concern, particularly more recently (since the end of the consultation) but expressed concerns whether proposals to address this would be practical or deliverable.

+- 8.12.
+For any potential changes to the proposals, the next step would be to carry out an assessment of potential impacts in terms of: - the extent to which they address consultation feedback - overall scheme objectives (traffic reduction; improvements to public transport; improvements to walking, cycling and wheeling etc) - operational complexity and enforceability - costs and revenues - equalities, social and distributional impacts - deliverability.